What causes balance problems and dizziness after a brain injury?

 Physical aids are sometimes used along with therapy, such as braces, splints or moulded shoe inserts.

 Other treatments involving training the brain can include training an individual to rely more heavily on visual cues if proprioception can no longer be completely trusted.

 None of these techniques, as useful and effective as they can be, should happen in isolation.
-Environmental modifications are also desirable.
-These can include the addition of handrails in the home or the use of a walking stick or frame, and safety education.
+Environmental modifications can include the addition of handrails in the home or the use of a walking stick or frame, and safety education.

 If a person is waiting to access treatment, or if it is taking time to work, there are ways to improve quality of life in the meantime:

 get out of bed slowly and allow time to adjust to a changed body posture